 Tax, or the lack thereof, has long been a selling point for companies looking to expand into the Middle East.
-Over the last couple of decades, Saudi Arabia has slowly introduced a taxation system into the country to facilitate their revenue generating streams.
+Over the last couple of decades, Saudi Arabia has slowly introduced a taxation system into the country to facilitate its revenue-generating streams.
 After the oil market crash, diversifying revenue away from oil was essential for the government to continue developing the country.

-Corporate tax, is paid by foreign entities by the percentage of ownership of the company, if co-owned with a GCC national.
+Corporate tax is paid by foreign entities by the percentage of ownership of the company is co-owned with a GCC national.
 It’s set at 20% and companies are required to pay this annually.

 Excise tax was released in 2017, and was created for a greater purpose, to “be imposed on goods that are deemed harmful to human health and the environment, and on luxury items”.
 This includes products such as tobacco products, soft drinks, energy drinks, other sweetened beverages, and electronic smoking devices.

 Most recently is the VAT which is applicable on most goods.
 It came into effect on 1 January 2018 and it meant companies need to pay VAT to their suppliers which are then charged to the consumer.
 This is set at 5% and is posed on most goods and services, with a list of exceptions including; daily necessities, bread and milk, books, medical supplies, and transactions relating to the exported goods.